 Clifton Cottage is a beautiful Scottish guest house run by Tam and Carmen Edgar, who look forward to having you for a stay in their welcoming rural retreat.
-You can join them for tea or coffee and a wee chocolate biscuit or two upon your arrival, before you start exploring the West Highland Way and famous Scottish scenery that sits close by.
-To experience our beautiful village and welcoming guest house, just call today on 01838 400533 or email email@example.com
+You can join us for tea or coffee and a wee chocolate biscuit or two upon your arrival, before you start exploring the West Highland Way and famous Scottish scenery that sits close by.
+To experience our beautiful village and welcoming guest house, just call today on 01838 400533 or email firstname.lastname@example.org

 Coming to Clifton Cottage should be a special experience, where you can go walking on the West Highland Way, cycling, driving or simply find a peaceful place to relax.
 We welcome all guests and provide a friendly and comfortable guest house that is situated on the West Highland Way long-distance walking path in Tyndrum.

 The guest house is on the border of Tyndrum and set away from the main road, offering a peaceful setting and a quiet night’s sleep with local amenities only a couple of minutes’ walk away.

 Scottish Gaelic: Taigh an Droma